prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AccessKey is the AWS API key.
+<p>accessKey is the AWS API key.
 If not specified, the environment variable
 <code>AWS_ACCESS_KEY_ID</code> is used.</p>
 </td>
 </tr>